c64lib/gradle-retro-assembler-plugin/README.md

 ## Highlights

-Current version is 1.1.0.
+Current version is 1.3.0.
-It brings support of [Charpad](https://subchristsoftware.itch.io/charpad-free-edition) export of CTM files (v5 is the only supported version as for now).
+It brings support of [Spritepad](https://subchristsoftware.itch.io/spritepad-pro) export of SPD files.

 ## User's Manual